-Today, I want to talk about reputation management or really reputation marketing if you do it correctly.
-This is a big part of the Dallas Local SEO.
+I want to talk about reputation management.
+This is part of Dallas Local SEO.
 I just got a call on this and I got questions about this all the time.
-I helped with this and I want to give people an overview of what is involved, what you can do, what you shouldn’t do and stuff like that.
+I have helped businesses with this and I want to give people an overview of what is involved, what you can do, what you shouldn’t do, and stuff like that.
 So, what I’ve done is I saw a truck from Baker Brothers Plumbing the other day and I thought I’d look them up.
 I didn’t know that their reviews were very poor.
 I just walked through my thought process.

-The most important one is going to be Google+.
 You can go check out your online reviews by clicking on this right here.
 You can see your reviews down here and they’ve got a bunch of bad reviews.
 A 14 rating is pretty bad.
-You want to be in the 20’s and also, it’s not just about Google +.
+You want to be in the ’20s and also, it’s not just about Google +.
 Google + is the most important but I find that Yelp is usually the second most important factor.
-You can figure that out by searching your business name and maybe the city you’re located if you have to.
+You can figure that out by searching your business name and maybe the city you’re located in if you have to.

-Yelp is even harder to post on than Google + because they have this thing where they hide a lot of reviews.
+Yelp is even harder to post on than Google My Business because they have this thing where they hide a lot of reviews.
 So if you scroll down, a lot of other reviews won’t show up here.
 Obviously, they have bad ratings so they definitely need some help here.
-So 20 filter right here.
-These are reviews that for whatever reason Yelp decided not to display.
-If you’re trying to get reviews up, a lot of the times they’re all up here and I figured out how to not get them named.
+So 20 filters right here.
+These are reviewed that for whatever reason Yelp decided not to display.
+If you’re trying to get reviews up, a lot of the time they’re all up here and I figured out how to not get them named.
 But that’s too much to cover in this video.

 3 CATEGORIES OF REVIEWS

-I split it up to 3 categories and what businesses do with regards to reviews.
+I split it up into 3 categories and what businesses do with regards to reviews.
 The first one is where most businesses are.
-Probably around 95% and 99% of the businesses is they leave it up to chance.
+Probably around 95% and 99% of the businesses are they leave it up to chance.
 They don’t know what to do.
 They don’t do anything.
 They just kind of leave it up to chance.
 That’s what Baker Brothers Plumbing is doing.
-This is a worse thing to do because you’re not trying to encourage positive reviews or even worst, if you’re not doing anything and you have really poor costumer service, you provide a really poor service or product.
+This is a worse thing to do because you’re not trying to encourage positive reviews or even worst if you’re not doing anything and you have really poor customer service, you provide really poor service or product.

-The second level is to promote your review sites to your costumers.
-Preferably your happy costumers and hopefully you have a lot more happy costumers than not happy costumers.
+The second level is to promote your review sites to your customers.
+Preferably your happy customers and hope you have a lot more happy customers than not happy customers.
 What you can do is if you send them a receipt, you can send them a link to this.
-I wouldn’t send them the link to all of your pages, maybe just 1, 2 or 3 tops if you want 3 different types of reviews.
+I wouldn’t send them the link to all of your pages, maybe just 1, 2, or 3 tops if you want 3 different types of reviews.
 This is good because it lowers the amount of work than if you just said “Hey!
-Give me your review please.
+Give me your review, please.
 Did you like my service?
 Give me a review.”
 You’re sending them a link that makes it easier so they don’t have to find you.
 That’s one less step for them to do which means that you’re going to get a higher response rate.

-There’s issues with this because with Google, you need to have an account in order to make a review and so, some people might not know how to make an account or might not want to make an account.
-This is going to lower the amount of reviews that you get.
+There are issues with this because, with Google, you need to have an account in order to make a review and so, some people might not know how to make an account or might not want to make an account.
+This is going to lower the number of reviews that you get.
 The same is true for Yelp.

 GETTING REVIEWS TO STICK